al-mohad/zainpay/README.md

 1. Zainpay Account [API Keys](https://zainpay.ng)
 2. Supported Flutter version >= 1.17.0
+3. Compatible with the latest Flutter SDK (3.29.x)

 ## Installation

 1. Add the dependency to your project.
-In your `pubspec.yaml`, file add: `zainpay: 0.1.22`.
+In your `pubspec.yaml`, file add: `zainpay: 0.2.0`.
 2. Run `flutter pub get`.

+## Features

+- **Secure Payments**: Process payments securely with bank transfers and card payments
+- **Virtual Accounts**: Create and manage virtual accounts for your customers
+- **Zainbox Management**: Create and manage Zainboxes for organizing your payments
+- **Transaction Verification**: Verify transactions to ensure they are successful
+- **Fund Transfers**: Transfer funds between accounts
+- **Comprehensive Logging**: Detailed logging for debugging and auditing
+- **Error Handling**: Robust error handling for a better user experience
+- **Responsive UI**: Beautiful and responsive UI components

 ## Usage